Sphereserver/Source/README.md

 You can compile using provided CMake files.

 ### Linux
-* Open the terminal on sphere source dir and use the command "makefile NIGHTLY=1 -f makefile" to compile
+* Open the terminal on sphere source dir and use the command "makefile NIGHTLY=1 -f makefile" to compile using GCC.

-MySQL libs will be required if not installed yet.
-You can install using these commands:
+Some libs are required to compile/execute Sphere on Linux.
+You can install them using these commands:

 #### Ubuntu
 * sudo apt-get install libmysqld-dev
 * sudo apt-get install libmysql++ libmysql++-dev
 * sudo apt-get install libmysqlclient-dev:i386

-#### CentOS
+#### CentOS 7
-* yum install mysql
+* yum install mysql mysql-libs mysql-devel
-* yum install mysql-libs
+* yum install mysql-community-libs-compat.i686
-* yum install mysql-devel
+* yum install glibc-devel.i686

 ## Coding notes for new contributors
 * Make sure you can compile and run the program before pushing a commit.